familyld/familyld.github.io/_pages/about.md

 Research
 ========

 My current research interest is mainly on using deep learning techniques to solve recommendation and other graph-based problems.
-I am also highly interested in GANs, multi-agent reinforcement learning and their application on various areas.
+I am also highly interested in GANs, reinforcement learning and their application on various areas.

 News
 =======